 The selection made on your application is purely informational and not binding.
 Your final choice of MTA is made after you have matriculated.
 PhD research is performed in collaboration with one of the Icahn School of Medicine at Mount Sinai research institutes.
 Completion of the program leads to conferral of a PhD degree in Biomedical Sciences or Neuroscience.

 We conduct interviews throughout the admissions season, which typically begins in October and concludes in January.
-We interview approximately 80-100 students per season, out of a pool of nearly 400 completed applications.
+We interview approximately 80-100 students per season, out of a pool of approximately 500 completed applications.
 The interview session typically begins on a Monday afternoon and concludes the following afternoon.

-During your interview, you will have the opportunity to meet with the program director and administrator, members of the admissions committee, multidisciplinary training area directors, faculty members, and current students.
-You will also be invited to attend a Medical Scientist Research Seminar featuring presentations by our scientists and current MD/PhD students.
+During your interview, you will have the opportunity to meet with the program leadership, members of the admissions committee, multidisciplinary training area directors, faculty members, and current students.

 What if I am not invited to interview?

 Applicants who are not selected for interviews may be routed to the Medical School admissions department for consideration.
-In order to be considered for the MD program, you must send a request to the MD/PhD director.
-MD admissions decisions are made independently from the MD/PhD review process.
+MD admissions decisions are made independent of the MD-PhD review process.

 An approximate admissions timetable will be discussed at the conclusion of your interviews.